gvwilson/thirdbit/fiction/maddy-roo/index.md

 and watched as he lowered himself as far as he could with the other and then extended his wheel.
-"You still have about a meter to—never mind," she said as Dockety dropped and bounced on his wheel.
+"You still have about a meter to—never mind," she said as Dockety dropped, bouncing up and down a couple of times.

 "Ouch,"
 he said in a toneless voice.